Dave-team/Knowledge-base/Priorities.md

   - Force yourself to smile and just say: 'I love this' - take the seriousness of the situation.
 Remind yourself how amazing the world is and refocus on other people to lower your own expectations.
   - Remind yourself of all the times when you successfully managed to solve problems.
 With the right process and patience, I’ve always been able to fix them - remind yourself of this evidence
   - Nobody demands perfection and have no expectations of perfection yourself - gradually I will increase my experience and I don't know everything perfectly - not even close.
 But by calmly solving problems we encounter, we can achieve a lot.
 And if mistakes happen, that's okay.
-  - Check yourself four or five times a day, and say to yourself: "Am I making my work harder than it actually is?
+  - Check yourself four or five times a day, and say to yourself: "Am I making my work harder than it actually is?"
   - I tend to make early decisions without having the full understanding or knowledge.
 Calmy work on things from the foundation and the answer will ultimately present itself.

 **Team meetings**